GovStackWorkingGroup/sandbox/spec/happy-flow.md

 **MVP eg “Happy flow” will cover only very minimum part of USCT workflow and will use only some fragments from BB functionality, there will be no errors, corner cases and non-compliances.**

 ## Civil servant
-[Civil servant](terminology-abbreviations.md#civil-servant) will perform next steps using UI:
+[Civil servant](terminology-abbreviations.md#civil-servant) will perform next steps:

 <details>
 <summary>Pre steps</summary>